open-mmlab/mmocr/docs/en/user_guides/config.md

 - The data augmentation flow of the test pipeline is usually: Data Loading (LoadImageFromFile) -> Data Augmentation -> Annotation Loading (LoadXXXAnntation) -> Data Formatting (PackXXXInputs).

-Due to the specificity of the OCR task, in general different models have different ways of data augmentation, and the same model will generally have different ways of data augmentation in different datasets.
+Due to the specificity of the OCR task, different models have different data augmentation techniques, and even the same model can have different data augmentation strategies for different datasets.
 Take `CRNN` as an example.

 ```Python
 # Data Augmentation